Frequently asked questions

 Your CV will be judged relative to opportunity, with career achievements assessed in the context of career history, allowing for breaks for family or other responsibilities.
 Any career breaks should be listed in your CV.

-Remember that if you are a Fast-Start applicant, you also have the option of submitting a narrative CV.
+Remember that you also have the option of submitting a narrative CV.

 Do panels consider an applicant's record of previous grant applications?